Skip to content

 – doll mark ND inside a diamond symbol

-Okiagari-koboshi Company roly poly toys 1300+
+Okiagari-koboshi Company made roly poly toys 1300+

 Omoya Company small all bisque dolls 1920s+